Rapid-Cars/Rapid3/Software/Camera/Create New Instance.md

 1. **Navigate to the Directory:**
    Inside the `/Camera/lane_recognition` directory, create a new file named `MyClassName.py`.
+    Note: Replace "MyClassName" with the real name of the class.

 2. **Code Template:**
    Use the following Python code template inside your new class: